famanson/famanson.github.io/_posts/2015-05-23-lago-di-como-trip.md

 ## Because we can.

-As a kid, I have always wanted to become a "computer engineer", but "What the hell does such an engineer do?" - I always wondered.
+As a kid, I have always wanted to become a "computer engineer", but "What the hell does such an engineer do?" - I wondered.

 Now, I have the answer for that little guy.